 - to support facilities for recreation and other leisure time activities,

 - to support educational facilities or

 - in such other way as the Trustees think fit.

 Your District Council welcomes applications from organisations and individuals who meet the criteria and it’s now easier than ever to apply online.

-The closing date for completed application forms is Monday 22 October.
-Further information and a paper application form can be obtained by email to firstname.lastname@example.org or write to Ros Hession, Community Engagement Officer, Community Development Department, Derbyshire Dales District Council, Town Hall, Matlock, Derbyshire, DE4 3NN, or phone 01629 761302.
+The closing date for completed application forms is Monday 28 October.
+Further information and a paper application form can be obtained by email to firstname.lastname@example.org or write to Emma Mortimer, Community Development Officer, Community & Environmental Services Department, Derbyshire Dales District Council, Town Hall, Matlock, Derbyshire, DE4 3NN, or phone 01629 761392.